 Planning applications within the National Park are decided by the Peak District National Park Authority, with the Parish Council as a consultee.

-Previously, decisions on Oldham Council planning applications were delegated to the Parish Council, and there is no legal impediment to decisions being delegated on this basis in the future.
+Previously, some decisions on planning applications submitted to Oldham Council were delegated to the Parish Council, and there is no legal impediment to decisions being delegated on this basis in the future.